WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 On the other hand, Dreamweaver appeals to those who enjoy the toolkit for web designers.
 Its 25% and 25% market share among developers suggests it is still a solid choice, especially if you want to work with custom code.

 With WordPress, you get themes and plugins that add functionality without needing a degree in web design.
 For example, you can install an SEO plugin with one click.
 Dreamweaver, however, demands a bit more dedication and skill.
 You can create a unique site with code, but it may take a long time if you are pleased with its performance.
 You have control over every aspect of the performance.
-The thing about it is that you should cook from scratch instead of using a microwave for a meal.
+The thing is, you should cook from scratch instead of using a microwave for a meal.

 Features Comparison